rosenyoung/IBAPI_Trading_Modules/README.md

 DataBaseConn is used for connecting the database, and acquire historical data from database.
 Modify your database connection parameters in this module.

 MASampleStrategy is a sample strategy.(Do not expect that this strategy could earn a profit).
 Use it as a reference and construct your own strategy.

+I planned to create a backtesting module.
+However, after I viewed other sources, I found existing sources like backtrader have done this job much better and completely than me.
+I decide to use backtrader as the back testing module and give an example.